Amcache on Windows Server: cadence, coverage, and quirks

 DCs are a special case worth treating with extra care:

-• They are servers, so all the Server-cadence caveats apply.
+• They're servers, so all Server-cadence caveats apply.

-• They are the highest-value targets in any environment, so any Amcache entry pointing at an unfamiliar binary deserves immediate triage.
+• They're the highest-value targets in any environment.
+Any Amcache entry pointing at an unfamiliar binary deserves immediate triage.

-• Many organisations restrict interactive logon to DCs, so the presence of any \Users\<admin>\AppData\... row on a DC is itself unusual and worth investigating regardless of the binary's hash.
+• Many organisations restrict interactive logon to DCs, so the presence of any \Users\<admin>\AppData\... row on a DC is itself unusual regardless of the binary's hash.

 Import-Csv .\DC01_amcache_UnassociatedFileEntries.csv |